vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 I then went to Trader Joe's and bought groceries; I checked out with Darien at 3:58 PM.
 I then went to Udupi Palace and got a spinach masala dosa for takeout.

+## Sunday October 18

+In the afternoon, I went to Mehak Indian Cuisine to get takeout food.
+I arrived at around 2:05 PM and left with the food a little after 2:20 PM.